avicndugu/timeline/150-days-of-code.md

 ###2-7-2019
 ALC 4.0
-    Start Angular lessons.
+    Planning to Start Angular lessons very soon.
 But before I go to angular I need to understand how to setup my dev environment.
 So I am first taking this 50 minutes course called 'Building a JavaScript Development Environment by Cory House' https://app.pluralsight.com/library/courses/javascript-development-environment/description
     Do CSS positioning course when I don't need an intensive course.
     Doing Javascript: Getting started.
 I have to finish what I started here since it is useful and finishing what I start is a good habit to form.
         Removing and adding HTML elements.